 Aftermarket models for Pentax bayonet mounts:

-function only works when both the camera and lens are an autofocus model, of course.
+Manual mount Pentax bayonet lenses will fit and function on autofocus Pentax cameras, and AF lenses will fit the manual cameras too.
+The autofocus function only works when both the camera and lens are an autofocus model, of course.

 Fuji and Fujica SLR cameras